Saghen/blink.cmp/doc/configuration/reference.md

       end,
       -- Set to '+' to use the system clipboard, or '"' to use the unnamed register clipboard_register = nil,
+      -- Whether to put the snippet description in the label description use_label_description = false,
     }

     -- For `snippets.preset == 'luasnip'`